 Improving STEM education is a team effort.
 It requires dedicated teachers as well as researchers, curriculum developers, and scholars, all working together to support innovation and excellence in the classroom.

-EDC’s CADRE staff support a network of 300 actively funded NSF principal investigators and project staff and undertake the following activities:
+EDC’s CADRE staff support a network of more than 300 actively funded NSF proejcts and their principal investigators and project staff.
+CADRE staff undertake the following activities:

-- Sponsor the CADRE Fellowship, a capacity-building professional development experience for early career researchers and developers
+- Sponsor the CADRE Fellows program, a capacity-building professional development experience for early career researchers and developers

-- Disseminate news and information to more than 4,000 STEM researchers via a website, social media, podcasts, video showcases, and webinars
+- Disseminate news and information to more than 4,000 STEM education researchers and 20,000 teachers, administrators, and industry representatives via a website, social media, podcasts, video showcases, and webinars

 - Coordinate bi-annual principal investigator (PI) meetings to bring together DRK–12-funded educators, researchers, and scientists from across the country

-- Supported the capacity building of an estimated 300 DRK–12 PIs and program staff annually since 2008
+- Supported the capacity building of more than 700 DRK–12 projects and their PIs and program staff since 2008

 Additionally, according to evaluation surveys: